UTAH PLANT & TREE CARE

 Some plant material is used to create more formal looks or a hedge and seasonal pruning would be required to maintain the shape.

 Pruning trees can be a little more strategic and we recommend doing some reading or attending a class on proper pruning techniques.
+Our landscaping company can also give you advice on pruning trees and plants in their Salt Lake City gardens.

 We recommend a granular application (the same you put on your grass).
 The best formula is an even blend of 18-18-18 or 18-10-10.
 Simply take a handful and spread evenly around the root ball.
 Make sure that the fertilizer does not rest on any foliage or it will burn (gently shake the material to remove any granules that might be on the leaves or branches).
 After everything has been fertilized, water in the fertilizer and watch for the new growth.